picocherry/picotype/README.md

 run `./generate`

-This will generate the nerd fonts and put them in the `build/generated/nerd`.
+This will generate the nerd fonts and put them in the `/build` directory.

 ### Manual patching command: